-I have not yet received a 2018 schedule date. when it is released you will be updated.
+I have not yet received a 2022 schedule date.
+If and when it is released you will be updated.

 #29 Pulse’s Jamaica Caribbean Fashion Week

-Caribbean Fashion Week at the National Arena Jamaica in June 2020.
+Caribbean Fashion Week.
 The region’s best designers give you “reasons to visit Jamaica” when they put on one of fashion’s top show.

 Pulse has brought many stars of music, film, fashion and beauty to Jamaica, including Keisha Cole, Kelly Rowland, Eve, Vanessa L Williams, Nia Long, Roshumba, Tyra Banks, Gail O’Neil, Mounia, Tyson Beckford, Erin Cosby, Ade Wale, and Miss Universe winners Michelle McLean, Chelsi Smith, Wendy Fitz-William and Mpule Kwelagobe.